paulgeeleher/nature_bca/README.md

+**NOTE**: A reply to Haibe-Kains/Quackenbush response to "Consistency in large pharmacogenomic studies" (entitled "Nilotinib: anecdotal example of consistency") is available (https://github.com/paulgeeleher/nature_bca/blob/master/Response_to_Safikhani_etal.pdf).

 # Consistency in large pharmacogenomic studies

-**NOTE**: A reply to Haibe-Kains/Quackenbush "Response to 'Consistency in large pharmacogenomic studies'" is available here.

 Thanks for replicating the analysis from Geeleher, et al...